madebyporter/versa/source/twig/jamstack.html.markdown

 category: Engineering
 tags: Web Development
 abstract: >-
-  This past year, I've been learning JamStack.
-It's basically a secure, efficient way to launch a static website.

-  The stack consists of Javascript, API and Markup.
-Go learn those three things, then come back and learn some Jamstack!

-  By the way, this site was built using a Jamstack of Middleman, Javascript, APIs and Markup!
+  JAMstack is a new way of building and publishing websites using Javascript, APIs and Markup.
 links:
   - desc: >-
       To start this off, take a gander at Solution Stacks.
 Its a set of software